 The Branch Manager/Area Partner can provide you with details of who to contact.

 The EA Director will acknowledge your complaint within 3 workings days of receipt of the email/letter and provide you with a full written response within 15 working days.

 Stage Three - Customer Relations Manager

-If you remain dissatisfied, you may address your concerns, in writing, to the Customer Relations Manager (CRM) within one month of the response from the Area/Regional Partner.
-Your letter will be acknowledged within three working days of receipt and you will be provided with a final view written response on behalf of the Company within 15 working days of receipt of your letter.
+If you remain dissatisfied, you may address your concerns, in writing, to the Customer Relations Manager (CRM) within one month of the response from the Divisional Estate Agency Director.
+Your email/letter will be acknowledged within 3 working days of receipt and you will be provided with a final view written response on behalf of the Company within 15 working days of receipt of your email/letter.
 Your complaint should be sent to: